 That’s when I decided to go full on overengineering-mode and built a double pendulum with a motor in each of the axis.
 I found BLDC motors that are normally used for gimbals.
 They can be positioned fairly exactly, can hold a position and are backdrivable which basically means the motor can be manipulated by moving the output with an external force.
 They also usually have a hollow shaft so cables can be passed through the rotating assembly with the help of a slip ring.
 However, they need some position feedback to be able to do all this.
 I decided to go for the magnetic position sensor AS5600.
 A magnet ring gets attached to the back of the motor and opposite of that is the sensor.
 That way the cables can still pass through.
 But the assembly gets relatively complex.

 Here is a longer version.
 On top of the chaotic nature of the pendulum, I let the program change the applied torque randomly.
-At some points in the video I would wish for a bit more chaos, but I think that is because the not functional second motor is dampening the movement too much.
+At some points in the video, I would wish for a bit more chaos, but I think that is because the not functional second motor dampens the movement too much.